A Longere

 The house has a stable door and green shutters.
 The shutters being painted transformed the house – they give it character.

 Once inside the house you are straight into the open plan living area.
-The woodburning stove is to your left with a cosy place to sit and watch TV or listen to music (classical music CDs and a player).
-The satellite gives FreeSat TV and Radio channels in English.
+The woodburning stove is to your left with a cosy place to sit and watch TV or listen to music.

 You will see the kitchen area opposite you as you go thorugh the front door.
-Diving the dining and sitting areas is a wooden divide.
-Beams used to make a division.
-This seems a typical feature of houses in the Berry area.
+Dividing the dining and sitting areas are vertical wooden beams, mirroring divides found in the outbuilding originally used for animals, now our wood shed.
+This seems a typical feature of these kind of houses in the Berry area.

 The kitchen is simple with gas cylinder cooker, fridge and sink.
-The kitchen area is filled with studio pottery and blue willow china.
-In fitting out the kitchen a range of quirky second hand pottery and china was found.
+The kitchen area is filled with studio pottery and vintage china.
+In fitting out the kitchen a range of quirky second hand pottery and china was acquired, some in the UK but now from brocantes and Emmaus in France.
 It was great fun searching out the plates, tea pot and ornaments to give the area some character.
-When we bought the house the wall was orange and it’s now been painted a bold, bright golden yellow.
+We still visit local brocantes and Emmaus centres to look for additions we can restore for our collection.
+We’ll visit some of these in the blog over time.

 To the right is the dining area which leads through into the bedroom.
-There are lots of windows on the south wall of the house and it gives it light.
+There are lots of windows on the south wall of the house and it gives it lots of light